liamwalsh1980/Milestone-Project-4/README.md

 - Category tag
 - Rating

-All products are boxed individually showing separation from each.
+All products have a border around them showing separation from each other.

 The Products available upon deploying the site is as follows: -